agusmakmun/django-markdown-editor/README.rst

-        'living': 'false',      # to enable/disable live updates in preview 'spellcheck': 'false',  # to enable/disable spellcheck in form textareas 'hljs': 'true',         # to enable/disable hljs highlighting in preview 'semantic': 'true',     # to enable/disable the packaged semantic ui version }
+        'living': 'false',      # to enable/disable live updates in preview 'spellcheck': 'false',  # to enable/disable spellcheck in form textareas 'hljs': 'true',         # to enable/disable hljs highlighting in preview }

     # To show the toolbar buttons